What is a Medicare Out-of-Pocket Maximum?

 When navigating out-of-pocket costs, there are additional options you can take in advance to help ease financial strain later on.
 One potential option can be to speak with your employer about signing up for a savings account that contributes to medical expenses.

-• Health Savings Account (HSA): This is a bank account you use to save money that goes towards medical expenses.
+Health Savings Account (HSA): This is a bank account you use to save money that goes towards medical expenses.
+It is also sometimes called a Medicare Savings Account for those with Medicare insurance plans.
 Money is set aside from your paycheck and placed into the account, with the amount you can set aside changing from year to year.